 WordPress Multisite Hosting

-Secondly, you have to think about the strain all these sites are going to put on your server.
-If your intention is only to create a network with maybe a few small blogs or static sites, then shared or cloud hosting for businesses may be just fine.
+Secondly, you’ll need to consider the strain that all these sites are going to put on your server.
+If your intention is to create a network with a few small blogs or static sites, then shared or cloud hosting may be just fine.

 WordPress Multisite Themes

 Next, let’s talk about WordPress themes for Multisite.
 As a reminder, on Multisite, WordPress themes can only be installed and enabled for use on individual sites by the super admin.

 WordPress Multisite Plugins

-Most importantly, we need to look at which WordPress plugins you can use with Multisite.
+Last but certainly not least, we need to look at which WordPress plugins you can use with Multisite.
 Just like with themes, plugins can only be installed and activated by the super admin.

 iThemes Security Pro